National Federation of the Blind of California, et al. v. Uber Technologies, Inc., et al.Guide-Dog Users Combat Discrimination by Uber

 Attorneys from Disability Rights Advocates, TRE Legal, and Rosen Bien Galvan & Grunfeld will be monitoring Uber’s compliance with the settlement over the next few years.

-- Notify us so that we can check with Uber to make sure they are properly following up on complaints and removing drivers from the platform.
-You can notify us by sending an email to Kyle Ruiz at email@example.com.
+Report to NFB.
+When you register your incident with the NFB, we can follow up with Uber about your complaint.
+You also can notify us by sending an email to Melissa Riess at firstname.lastname@example.org.
 Please include details about the denial of service, including date, location, name of driver, vehicle, what happened, why you believe that the driver knew or should have known your animal was a service animal, whether you submitted a complaint to Uber, and how Uber responded.